BadassBaboon/Texture-Toolkit/README.md

 - `AutoDump`: dump every texture to the `dump/` folder as it loads.
 - `FilterSmallTextures`: ignore textures under 16x16.
 - `ShowCurrentFrameOnly`: list only textures drawn in the current scene.
+- `AcceptSpecialKNames`: also load files named the way Special K names them.
+Our own naming always wins when both exist for the same texture.
 - `ShowOSDBanner`: show the startup banner.
 - `Verbose`: write per-texture debug lines to the log; leave off for normal use, since it slows the game.